tacoavengers/python-strings/README.md

 sample(sentence)
 ```

-5. Using a list comprehension, interate over the string printing the words >= length of 3
+5. Using a list comprehension, iterate over the string printing the words >= length of 3
 ```
 def sample(sentence):